PriyaranjanKS/FusionDevBlogs/_posts/2024-07-25-Copilot-Ticket-Management-System.md

 ![Dataverse](\images\07_CopilotTickets\57.png)

 ## Conclusion
 Implementing an end-to-end ticketing solution with Microsoft Copilot, SharePoint, and Dataverse offers a streamlined and user-friendly way to manage issue reporting and resolution.
-This integration leverages the strengths of Copilot’s conversational capabilities, SharePoint’s robust knowledge base, and Dataverse’s powerful data management features.
+This integration leverages the strengths of Copilot’s Generative AI powered conversational capabilities, SharePoint’s robust knowledge base, and Dataverse’s powerful data management features.
 By following the steps outlined in this guide, you can create a seamless process where users can describe their issues, receive potential solutions, and create tickets if necessary—all within the familiar Microsoft Teams environment.